1005 Family and Medical Leave

 3. Care of an injured service member who is the employee’s family member or nearest blood relative.

-1. “Child” means a biological child, adopted or foster child, stepchild, regardless of whether the in loco parentis requirement of providing day-to-day care or financial support for the child is met, legal ward, or a child of an employee standing in in loco parentis who is either under age 18 or is age 19 or older and incapable of self-care because of mental or physical disability.
+1. “Child” means a biological child, adopted or foster child, stepchild, regardless of whether the in loco parentis requirement of providing day-to-day care or financial support for the child is met, legal ward, or a child of an employee standing in loco parentis who is either under age 18 or is age 19 or older and incapable of self-care because of mental or physical disability.
 This age limit does not apply for purposes of military Family and Medical Leave.

 2. “Family member” means the employee’s spouse, child, or parent.